Home • Buy Lye • Buy Protection • Safety Precautions • SDS for Lye • Site Map • Policies

 |Soybean Oil, 27.5% Hydrogenated ♥||0.1361||0.1917|

 |Tamanu Seed Oil ♥||0.1437||0.2024|

 |Tiaré Flower Oil ♥||0.1796||0.2530|

 The Pallas Athene Soap company formulated a quick and easy cold process soap recipe that requires exactly 20 ounces of lye (the size of 1 canister from Certified Lye™) and yields a superior bar of natural soap.

 This soap recipe makes a fabulous natural soap that is approximately 30% coconut oil, 35% olive oil, and 35% palm oil.
 The lye is discounted to 96%, so 4% of the oils will freely remain unsaponified in the soap.
 Because Certified Lye™ guarantees the accuracy of the net weight of lye in each canister, there is no need to measure or excessively handle the lye when using this recipe; it simply requires one canister of lye.
 The combined weight of the ingredients is 202 ounces, which requires a soap pot with an 8-quart capacity to allow extra room for stirring.
 This soap recipe makes approximately 40 regular size bars of soap.
 When making this soap recipe, all proper safety precautions and soap making procedures should be followed.

 Go up to the top of this page.

-Home • Buy Lye • Buy Protection • Safety Precautions • MSDS for Lye • Site Map • Policies™
+Home • Buy Lye • Buy Protection • Safety Precautions • SDS for Lye • Site Map • Policies™